Wakamaru: History

 By 2007, the Wakamaru was available for rent for Japanese companies to use the robot as a receptionist for $1,000 a day.

-The robot resurfaced on the internet in 2014, when a Twitter user tweeted a photo of the robots in a garbage collection unit.
+The robot resurfaced on the internet in 2014, when a Twitter user posted a photo of the robots in a garbage collection unit.

 Design

 The Wakamaru was designed by Toshiyuki Kita.
 He wanted to create "a humanoid robot that can approach its user" so that the Wakamaru could be seen as an independent personality rather than a machine.
 However, the robot was designed to look neither male or female.
 The robot was marketed to look not-threatening and likable.

 The yellow robot is three feet tall, consisting of a bottom base with a wheel and three body components on top.
 The arms are silver, while the hands are yellow.
 The circular head has round eyes which work as sensors and a wide mouth which makes the robot look toy-like.